evgenyneu/JsonSwiftson/README.md

 ### Map arrays of simple values

-Here is how you can map arrays of strings, numbers and booleans.
+JsonSwiftson will automatically map to the arrays of strings, numbers and booleans.

 ```Swift
 // String